CroconTUI/crocon-lib/README.md

-# Crocon
+# CroconTUI
 Crocon Terminal User Interface Framework.
-Developed with maximum compatibillity for Windows and Unix-like OS, such as GNU/Linux.
+Developed with maximum backward compatibillity for Windows and Unix-like OS, such as GNU/Linux.

 ## Minimum system requirements